 Upon arrival in Vancouver, pick up your rental car and take the leisurely drive along the scenic Sea to Sky Highway to Whistler.
 Highlights along the way include the cascading Shannon Falls and the Stawamus Chief Rock where climbers from all over the globe migrate to climb the granite cliffs.
 Arrive into Whistler by late afternoon or early evening and have an evening at leisure.

-After a busy day exploring the Mountains you can sit back and enjoy some of the many fine cafes and restaurant and mountain top dining, this European inspired Alpine village is famed for.
+After a busy day exploring the mountains you can sit back and enjoy some of the many fine cafes and restaurants this European inspired Alpine Village is famed for.

 Sun Peaks Resort

-Today, leaving Whistler you will begin your drive on the Duffey Lake Road where you will see breathtaking views of Joffee Glacier.
-Continue on through Lillooet known as the land of the Gold Rush Trail and onto Cache Creek where you could stop to visit the historic Hat Creek Ranch.
+Today, leaving Whistler you will begin your drive on the Duffey Lake road where you will see breath-taking views of Joffee Glacier.
+Continue through Lillooet known as the land of the gold rush trail and onto Cache Creek where you could stop to visit the historic Hat Creek Ranch.
 From here travel a short distance to your overnight accommodation in the stunning resort of Sun Peaks.

 Today, follow the Thompson River through rolling plateaus to the snowy peaks of the Monashee Mountains.
 View Pyramid Falls and the expansive glaciers of the Albreda Icefields.

-You will also pass by Mount Robson, which at 3954 metres (12,972 ft), is the highest peak in the Canadian Rockies.
-Arrive in Jasper by later afternoon.
+You will also pass by Mount Robson, which at 3954 metres is the highest peak in the Canadian Rockies.
+Arrive in Jasper by late afternoon.

-You've plenty of time to explore this charming mountain village, close to many terrific scenic highlights.
-Take a tram up Whistlers Mountain, or visit Maligne Lake, one of the most photographed lakes in the world.
-Here you can enjoy a 90 minute cruise heading toward the south end of this postcard setting.
-Marvel at the magnificent shoreline with dense forest and glacial peaks rising abruptly from the water's edge, and take your own version of the world famous photograph of the lake when you stop at Spirit Island.
+You will have plenty of time to explore this charming mountain village, close to many terrific scenic highlights.
+Take a tram up Whistlers Mountain or visit Maligne Lake, one of the most photographed lakes in the World.
+Here you can enjoy a 90 minute cruise on the lake and marvel at the magnificent shoreline with dense forest and glacial peaks rising abruptly from the water’s edge.

-Make sure you take a slow and scenic drive through the Park visiting Mount Edith Cavel, Sarbach Glacier, Peyto and Bow Lakes (with Bow Glacier providing the backdrop), and not forgetting the majestic Athabasca Falls.
+Make sure you take a slow and scenic drive through Jasper National Park visiting Mount Edith Cavel, Sarbach Glacier, Peyto and Bow Lakes as well as the majestic Athabasca Falls.